Professional training of educators and other people working with children and youth

 Wet felting workshops have so far been conducted in:

-– Fran Franković Elementary School, Rijeka (special class department for students with behavioural disorders, workshops have been conducted for 5 years, 30 students, stronger self-control, better interpersonal relationships, reduction of frustrations)
+– Fran Franković Elementary School, Rijeka (special class department for students with behavioral disorders, workshops have been conducted for 5 years, 30 students, stronger self-control, better interpersonal relationships, reduction of frustrations)

 – Fran Franković Elementary School, Rijeka (regular students who showed interest in felting, 10 students, relaxation, acceptance of diversity and tolerance towards students with difficulties, improving concentration, patience, and focus)